JuliaLang/julia/doc/src/manual/types.md

 Julia's type system is designed to be powerful and expressive, yet clear, intuitive and unobtrusive.
 Many Julia programmers may never feel the need to write code that explicitly uses types.
-Some kinds of programming, however, become clearer, simpler, faster and more robust with declared types.
+Some kinds of programming, however, become clearer, simpler, faster and more robust with annotated types.

 ## Type Annotations